James Stannage: Fines

-On 24 November 2005, Emap Radio Group, owners of Key 103 received a fine of £125,000 (then a record for UK radio) after reading out comments and jokes submitted by a listener about the death of Ken Bigley (just two days after his death was confirmed) in October and November 2004.
+On 24 November 2005, EMAP Radio Group, owners of Key 103 received a fine of £125,000 (then a record for UK radio) after reading out comments and jokes submitted by a listener about the death of Ken Bigley (two days after his death was confirmed) in October and November 2004.

 Key 103 received several fines during Stannage's 20-year career on the station, formerly Piccadilly Radio.
-One outburst cost £15,000 and in 2001, Stannage came under fire for describing First World War soldiers as "thick and ignorant" and he was questioned by police in the same year over allegations that he made a racist remark on his show.
-In May 2004, he got into trouble because of his jokes in the aftermath of the death of Chinese cockle pickers in Morecambe Bay.
+One outburst cost £15,000 and in 2001, Stannage was questioned by police over allegations that he made a racist remark on his show.

+In May 2004, he was censured because he read out listeners' controversially-worded emails in the aftermath of the death of Chinese cockle pickers in Morecambe Bay, 2004.

-Ark Royal Pub/Manchester Radio
+The Milan Pub/Manchester Radio Online

-Following his sacking James Stannage worked as a bar tender at the Ark Royal Pub on Tavistock Square in Harpurhey North Manchester before moving on to be one of the first presenters on the online radio station ManchesterRadioOnline.com.
+Following his dismissal, James became a familiar face whilst working at his long-time friend, David Foran's bar, The Milan, in Harpurhey, North Manchester.
+It was here that Stannage became the first presenter on the new online radio station, ManchesterRadioOnline.com.
+Launching the station at 9pm on 9 September 2007 in rooms above the bar.

-Miscellaneous

-Comedian Jasper Carrott's album Jasper Carrott Live at Drury Lane features a routine about James Stannage.
+Post-Milan...

+James Stannage spent the remainder of his entertainment career with occasional guest appearances on TV and stage - but remaining loyal to his many new, and returning, listeners on Manchester Radio Online joined regularly in the studio by fellow presenters impresario, 'Dairylea' Dave Foran and James' former producer and 'shock-jock' host Tony Filer who became, for a time, James' wingman and stand-in.

-Personal life
+Personal life and death

-Stannage has two grown up sons, and two grandchildren.
-His elder son Darren Stannage is a sports journalist (currently working for Sky News Radio) while his younger son Dominic Stannage is a member of Manchester rock band Hiatus.
-Both Darren and Dominic also work for NK Theatre Arts at the Forum Theatre in Stockport.
+James Stannage died from cancer on 30 March 2026, aged 76.
+He had two sons (Dominic and Darren) and two grandchildren.
+It was son Darren who confirmed his father's passing – announcing on Monday 30 March 2026, "He died peacefully this morning at MRI after battling cancer for over a year."
+He added that his father was "surrounded by people that loved him".